timgrossmann/HdM_SD1_ProjectBox/README.md

 ##### The flow of the project is supposed to be like this:

+> **Note** Each of the tasks is done in a separate Class to make the task clearer, they are prefixed with **Task_N**.
+The App file is the main working environment and combines all the tasks.

 1. Basic Scanner project that simply reads in two numbers from the user, assigning them to `int` variables and prints the bigger one (**Variables, usage of Scanner and basic operands**)

 1. Print every n-th number from 1 to 100. (**Scanner, For-loops, Modulo**)